-Alex really enjoys the students as they are very motivated and keen to study and they inspired Alex to start an MA Applied Linguistics by distance learning, a course he is now half way though.
-Although the MA is from a British university, Alex has used his experiences in Indonesia in a number of the assignments.
+Alex really enjoyed the students, as they were very motivated and keen to study and they inspired Alex to start an MA Applied Linguistics by distance learning, a course he finished in 2016.
+Although the MA is from a British university, Alex used his experiences in Indonesia in a number of the assignments.
 These include a comparison of the Indonesian, Malaysian and Jakartan languages, and a critical discourse analysis of an article in the Jakarta Globe.

 Prior to teaching, Alex worked as an engineer, having acquired BEng (Hons) at university, and in the IT industry (programming mid-frame computers for a bank).
 He found he did not enjoy working in a corporate office environment.
 Other jobs he has had include property development, working as a croupier in a casino, and as a pot washer in a ski resort in France.
 Interspersed with these was time volunteering as an English teacher for refugees, a role he found both worthwhile and enjoyable, eventually resulting in a final career change to English teacher.

-When he is not teaching, Alex enjoys traveling (he has visited many parts of Indonesia and the rest of the world), rock climbing, diving and photographing the streets of Jakarta.
+When he is not teaching, Alex enjoys traveling (he has visited many parts of Indonesia and the rest of the world), rock climbing, diving and photographing the streets of Jakarta and Surabaya.
 He would also like to continue the skiing he did in France, but Indonesia has a regrettably small amount of snow.